Date-Nut Pinwheels Recipe

 - 1/2 cup chopped walnuts

-- 2. Meanwhile, for filling, place dates, sugar and water in a saucepan.
+- 2. For filling, place dates, water and sugar in a large saucepan.
 Bring to a boil.
-Reduce heat; cook until dates are tender and most of the water has evaporated.
-Stir in nuts; cool.
+Reduce heat; simmer, uncovered, until dates are tender and liquid is almost evaporated.
+Stir in walnuts; cool completely.

-- 4. Place on greased baking sheets and bake at 350° for 10-12 minutes.
-Remove to wire racks to cool.
-Yield: 9 dozen.
+- 4. Preheat oven to 350°.
+Unwrap and cut dough crosswise into 1/3-in. slices.
+Place 2 in. apart on greased baking sheets.
+Bake 10-12 minutes or until set.
+Remove from pans to wire racks to cool.
+Yield: about 9 dozen.